Dilipkumarjakhar/DSA--Algo-SDE-1-/javaScriptInterview_README.md

 **JAVASCRIPT INTERVIEW Topics**
+## waht is JavaScript ##
 **How to find which browser user use for Browsing the  website**
 - Steps to detect browser name in JavaScript
- 1.HTML markup to display browser name.
+ - 1.HTML markup to display browser name.
- 2.JavaScript code to detect browser using useragent.match 3.JavaScript code to detect browser using useragent.indexOf
+ - 2.JavaScript code to detect browser using useragent.match
+ - 3.JavaScript code to detect browser using useragent.indexOf

 ```